History

 In 2003, the HMNFL disbanded and we returned to play in the CDFNL, where our senior footballers initially performed quite creditably before low ladder finishes in latter recent seasons.

-In 2022, we bounced back with a much improved performance and for future seasons we are looking forward to strong performances and a supportive family club culture on and off the field.
+Looking to the future, the club is looking toward much improved performances and for future seasons we are looking forward to strong performances and a supportive family club culture on and off the field.

 OTWAY DISTRICTS FOOTBALL CLUB